cartwatson/.dotfiles/README.md

 Use `install.sh` to create symlinks to bashrc, bash_aliases, and vimrc and to generate machine_aliases, gitconfig

+`install.sh` expects to be run from `~/.dotfiles` it should not be run from any other directory or cloned to a different location

 ## Setup Github Keys

 1. `ssh-keygen -t ed25519 -C "your_email@example.com"`